 So mathematically speaking, a cap and a discount do the following: For a given valuation the smaller value of the discounted valuation and the cap is taken instead of the valuation:

-If the investment has an interest, the time difference between the issue date and the conversion date and a daily interest rate of is used to calculate the increase of the investment:
+If the investment has an interest, the time difference between the issue date and the conversion date and a daily interest rate of is used to calculate the increase of the investment (sometimes 360 days are used instead, which can be defined in Ledgy):

 The number of shares is simply calculated from the investment and the share price as

-The number of shares is then rounded to the closest integer, as there’s no such thing as a fraction of a company share.
+The number of shares is then rounded to the closest integer, or rounded down (can be defined in Ledgy’s round modeling), as there’s no such thing as a fraction of a company share.
 But does the investor just get a wrong number of shares in this situation?
 Usually not.
 The investment amount is reverse-calculated from the rounded number of shares () like

 This is then the real amount of money the investor will transfer to the company’s bank account.